-Livshows, a startup launched by School of Interactive Arts and Technology alumnus Bassam Mirghani, took the Top Idea Prize.
+Livshows, a startup launched by an alumnus of the School of Interactive Arts and Technology, took the Top Idea Prize.
 The platform allows users to instantly create and publish immersive augmented reality experiences without knowing how to code.

 “Accessibility is a driving force in our work.
 We want to make the creation of AR experiences effortless and intuitive.
-The $5 000 prize will further support our product development and unlock more creative control for our users,” says Mirghani.
+The $5 000 prize will further support our product development and unlock more creative control for our users,” says LivShow's founder.

 Since 2008, Coast Capital Savings has been a key partner of Venture Connection in supporting entrepreneurial excellence at SFU.

 “Coast Capital’s vision is to unlock financial opportunities that positively impact people and communities and this long-standing partnership with Simon Fraser University fits that bill perfectly,” says Derek Turner, senior vice president, business banking, for Coast Capital.
 “After a decade, we look back with pride at the accomplishments of the Coast Capital Savings Venture Prize competition and also look forward with optimism to the promise that these investments will yield in the future.”